 Chief Economist, Dreyfus

-This is Richard Hoey of Dreyfus with an Economic Update on February 2, 2015.
+This is Richard Hoey of Dreyfus with an update on March 25, 2015.

 The statements expressed in this commentary are those of the author as of the date of the article and do not necessarily represent the views its affiliates.
 The views expressed are subject to change rapidly as economic and market conditions dictate of Dreyfus or, and the statements in the commentary should not be construed as an offer to sell or a solicitation to buy any security.
 The commentary is provided as a general market overview and should not be considered investment advice or predictive of future market performance.
 Contact Dreyfus or your advisor for more current information.